vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 24.2 Keep command compilation boring

 Read each operand once in a short opcode block and finish with the command's effect.
 Literal output, state, and VM flow belong directly in that block.
-Only runtime-history-dependent behavior belongs in a nearby concrete `Playback` method, invoked with typed arguments.
+Keep simple state-derived values local with `state()` and `select()`.
+Use a captureless inline handler for complex one-off behavior and a nearby concrete `Playback` method for substantial or reused runtime-history behavior.

 Keep opcode knowledge in one switch plus small version dispatch helpers.
 Avoid command-kind and operand-ID enums, parallel size/metadata tables, analysis interpreters, declarative command tables, and per-opcode handler classes.